blueburncz/CoreExtension/docs_src/ScriptingAPI.md

 # Scripting API
-In this section you can documentation for all scripts, enums and macros contained within CE Core.
+In this section you can documentation for all scripts, enums and macros contained within CE.